 - Change the angle of the knee when sitting for long periods of time.
 The more bent the knee is, the more compression the knee cap has on the femur, which can irritate long bouts of this position so let the knee extend out more to avoid increased compression.

 - Wear shoes with good cushion and support can positively impact the knees, especially during long periods of standing.

 - Low chairs can cause increased pain due to the demand it takes to get up and down from the chair so consider using higher chairs.

 Consider a knee brace if there are high physical demands on the knees at work or during any other activity.

 Please watch this video on How To Put On a Medial Unloader Brace.

 To learn more about the Anatomy of the Knee, this VIDEO may help.

 What if the 4 Knee Pain Remedies Don’t Help?

 If you have tried the remedies and still have knee pain, the Jacksonville Orthopaedic Institute is here to help.
 We understand the Knee Pain Can’t Wait.
 That’s why we offer ASAP appointments.
+To schedule for physical therapy at one of the 12 JOI Rehab Centers, please call 904-858-7045.
 This allows you to begin your road to recovery faster!

 To schedule an appointment with a JOI Knee Doctor, call 904-JOI-2000, schedule online, or click the link below.